JuliaIntervals/IntervalArithmetic.jl/docs/root_finding.md

 ## Usage of the interval Newton method

-Root-finding routines are in a separate `RootFinding` submodule of `ValidatedNumerics.jl`, which must be loaded with
+Root-finding routines are in a separate `RootFinding` submodule of `IntervalArithmetic.jl`, which must be loaded with
 ```julia
 julia> using ValidatedNumerics, ValidatedNumerics.RootFinding